ljoonal/Resonite-Mods/README.md

 Ensure that the required DLL's (listed in the `Directory.build.props` file and in the individual `.csproj` files) can be found from standard installation paths (check `Directory.build.props`).
 Then use the `dotnet build` command to build.
-A few examples include running `dotnet build ScreenmodeTweaks/ScreenmodeTweaks.csproj` to build ScreenmodeTweaks in development mode or `dotnet build -c Release Neos-Plugins.csproj` to build all the plugins in release mode.
+A few examples include running `dotnet build ScreenmodeTweaks/ScreenmodeTweaks.csproj` to build ScreenmodeTweaks in development mode or `dotnet build -c Release Neos-Mods.csproj` to build all the mods in release mode.

 Alternatively you can try to open the folder in Visual Studio, but I cannot provide help for using that.
 If you do want to improve the situation, do feel free to contribute!